 What is the danger

-The mole itself is not dangerous if it does not increase in size, does not change its color and does not bring inconvenience.
+The mole itself is not dangerous if it does not increase in size, does not change its color and does not cause discomfort.

-The danger of a mole is that every neoplasm at any time can develop into a malignant one.
+The danger of a mole is that any neoplasm can develop into a malignant one at any time.

-According to WHO, based on laboratory studies, it was found that melanoma in 50% of cases appears at the site of moles.
+According to WHO, based on laboratory studies, it was revealed that melanoma in 50% of cases appears at the site of moles.

 1. a woman’s exposure to open sunlight;